tien-d/EgoDepthNormal/README.md

 :star2: Installation instructions will be available soon!

 ## Egocentric Depth on everyday INdoor Activities (EDINA) Dataset

-:star2: Dataset is coming soon!
+### :star2: EDINA test set is now available to download!

 ### Overview
 EDINA is an egocentric dataset that comprises more than 500K synchronized RGBD frames and gravity directions.
 Each instance in the dataset is a triplet: RGB image, depths and surface normals, and 3D gravity direction.